 Old Town District in Luoyang still carries some of the city's original atmosphere.
 Think old and narrow streets and doors, and traditional snacks.

 Luoyang Museum of Ancient Tombs boasts over 20 ancient tombs dating from the Han and Northern Song Dynasty.
 It displays fully restored funerary objects and rituals.

 Luoyang served as the capital for nine dynasties over a period of more than 1,500 years.
-96 emperors from the prehistoric Xia Dynasties, through Shang, Western and Eastern Zhous, Cao Wei, Sui, Later Liang, Later Tang and Later Jin Eastern Han established their seat of power there.
+96 emperors from the prehistoric Xia Dynasty, through the Shang, Zhou, Cao Wei, Sui, Tang and Han Dynasties established their seat of power there.
 Luoyang's importance in history means that it has significant influence in China's cultural heritage.

 We can arrange your Luoyang Tour as you like it, before you get started, read up on how to plan your visit to Henan province.
 There are also some standard tours to get you started, whether you have four days to spend or want to visit Luoyang as part of a longer trip.
 There is also a peony tour between April and mid May.
 As always, let us know if you have any special requirements or desires when putting together your China trip.